 2008: The raised beds have gone, as Renata found the paths between them got full of weeds which were very hard to remove, since there wasn't enough room to work and the earth was solid from being trodden down.
 Renata is now working as a professional gardener, with a number of clients all of whom seem very pleased with her work and willing to trust her making suggestions and buying plants.
 And of course she's still working on her own garden, so the allotment has been neglected this year.
 She's given up working the next plot.
 She would hate the thought of giving up her own plot …

-2010: Half-way through May, Charlotte had still done virtually nothing, so Renata has now retrieved the whole plot, and hopes that her back is strong enough now for her to do the work.
-I'm afraid the friends are now ex-friends.
+2010: I was wrong.
+Half-way through May the daughter had still done virtually nothing, so Renata has now retrieved the whole plot, and hopes that her back is strong enough now for her to do the work.